masnagam/brainfuck-jack/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck)
 * [Esolang](https://esolangs.org/wiki/Brainfuck)

+## What is Jack?

+Jack is a simple high-level programming language supporting an object-oriented programming.
+Jack was designed for the [Nand2Tetris] courses as one of the teaching materials.

+Tools needed for compiling and executing this project can be downloaded from the official website.

 ## How to run

-Compile the source files by using a Jack compiler:
+Compile the source files in the `Brainfuck` folder by using a Jack compiler:

 ```shell
 sh /path/to/tools/JackCompiler.sh Brainfuck